 When dealing with mortgage rates, being educated is the first step in understanding how your mortgage rate can affect you and your home buying process.

-What is the difference between a fixed rate and an adjustable rate?
+Difference between a fixed-rate and an adjustable rate

 How do you find the best mortgage rate for you?

 Check with your local bank or credit union to see what offers they have going on for mortgages.
 Call around and be educated to see who can offer the most competitive home loan options to you.
 While you may want to stay with your current lender if you can find a better deal that is beneficial to you and your family, why wouldn’t you take advantage of that?
 Saving money is saving money.

 Why do mortgage rates fluctuate?